trunk-rs/trunk/site/content/assets.md

 # Auto-Reload

 As of `v0.14.0`, Trunk now ships with the ability to automatically reload your web app as the Trunk build pipeline completes.

+# Minification

+Trunk supports minifying of assets.
+This is disabled by default and can be controlled on various levels.

+In any case, Trunk does not perform minification itself, but delegates the process to dependencies which do the actual implementation.
+In cases where minification breaks things, it will, most likely, be an issue with that dependency.

+Starting with Trunk 0.20.0, minification is disabled by default.
+It can be turned on from the command line using the `--minify` (or `-M`) switch.
+Alternatively, it can be controlled using the `build.minify` field in the `Trunk.toml` file.
+The value of this field is an enum, with the following possible values: `never` (default, never minify), `on_release` (minify when running Trunk with `--release`), `always` (always minify).

+When minification is enabled, all assets known to trunk (this excludes the `copy-dir` and `copy-file` opaque blobs to Trunk), will get minified.
+It is possible to opt out of this process on a per-asset basis using the `data-no-minify` attribute (see individual asset configuration).
+In this case, the asset will *never* get minified.